 Over brunch, I give them the rundown of their options.
 The afternoon is up to them.
 Does Dad want to go to Terrapin or Creature Comforts and try some new brew?
 Should mom and I do some downtown shopping at Community, Red Dress Boutique, Heery's, or shall we all head over to the State Botanical Gardens and take in the afternoon sun?
 If it's really hot and we want to have a more relaxing afternoon, we could even go to the Georgia Museum of Art and experience one of the new exhibits for free.

 By Saturday evening, my parents are usually exhausted from the day's events, but we never miss the opportunity for a good meal.
 Where to eat is usually based on what type of food we want, and Athens has it all.
 If we are feeling cuban, mexican, spanish, or south american food, we will either go to Cali N Tito's or Taqueria del Sol.
 If we want Italian (which I usually do), we will go to La Dolce Vita or Ted's Most Best.
-Dad loves his BBQ, so we will often go to White Tiger Gourmet or Pulaski Heights BBQ.
+Dad loves his BBQ, so we will often go to White Tiger Gourmet or Dawg Gone Good BBQ.
 If we are feeling truly American, we will go to what is my favorite burger place in town: Clocked.
-If my vegan friends decide to tag along for the evening (which is often the case), then we will go to The Grit.
 It can actually be difficult deciding where to eat for dinner.
 Most towns have this problem because of the lack of choices.
 For Athens, the problem arises from having too many choices.
 For any craving, there is always a place to fill that void.
 These restaurants are some of the best kept secrets in Athens.

 My mom always said that Sundays in Athens are like a "number ten day."
 I don't exactly know what that means, but Sundays are always clear blue skies and sunshine in Athens.
-Before they leave town that afternoon, I will bring them to breakfast at Mama's Boy or Ike & Jane, depending on the mood.
-Both are my favorite breakfast places and you can't go wrong with either!
-Am I feeling Mama's Boy's vegetable scramble or a doughnut and Jalapeno, Bacon, Egg, and White Cheddar breakfast sandwich from Ike & Jane?
-Service may be a little crazy, and Mam's Boy is quite the experience!
-I've learned to be patient, and so have my parents over the years.
+Before they leave town that afternoon, I will bring them to breakfast at Mama's Boy, South Kitchen, or Little City Diner in Winterville, depending on the mood.
 The quirkier a place is, the more I like it!

 How will you make Athens your own?